 COVID-19 Update

-- As per the Australian Government, anyone who has returned from overseas must self-isolate for 14 days on arriving back into Australia.
-We are receiving updated advice daily from Greenslopes and Mater Private Hospitals and the Australian Government regarding the risk of COVID-19.
-In light of the COVID-19 threat, extra screening has been put in place and will be carried out by hospital pre-admission staff.
-There are also extra measures put in place for visitors to the hospital, and screening at the front doors for all persons that are entering the hospital.
+• As per the Australian Government, anyone who has returned from overseas must self-isolate for 14 days on arriving back into Australia.
+We are receiving updated advice frequently from Greenslopes and Mater Private Hospitals and the Australian Government regarding the risk of COVID-19.

 Welcome to Brisbane Specialist Surgery